 The maintenance intervals shown in the following schedule are based upon average riding conditions.
-Machines subjected to severe use, or ridden in unusually dusty areas, require more frequent servicing.
+Machines subjected to severe use, or ridden in muddy or dusty areas require more frequent servicing.

 Consult your authorized Honda dealer for recommendations applicable to your individual needs and use.

-If your motorcycle is involved in a collision, have your Honda dealer inspect the major components: frame, suspension and steering parts, for misalignment or damage.
+If your motorcycle is involved in a collision, have your Honda dealer inspect the major components including frame, suspension and steering parts for misalignment or damage.

-- \ Stop the engine and support the motorcycle securely on a level surface before performing any maintenance. - \ Use new, genuine Honda parts or their equivalent for maintenance and repair.
-The use of other replacement parts which are not of equivalent quality may impair the safety of your motorcycle.
+Stop the engine and support the motorcycle securely on a level surface before performing any maintenance.

+Use new, genuine Honda parts or their equivalent for maintenance and repair.
+Parts which are not of equivalent quality may impair the safety of your motorcycle.